EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 The new packages enable analysis of any country in the world across timespans of decades or longer.
 In short, the packages enable, for the first time, scalable SEA.
-We used the new packages to create the CL-PFU database,^["CL-PFU" is an initialism for "Country-Level
+We used the new packages to create the CL-PFU database^["CL-PFU" is an initialism for "Country-Level
 Primary, Final, and Useful."
 The CL-PFU database contains many countries as well as